tessel/oauth/README.md

-# Tessel Oauth server setup and config.
+# Tessel OAuth2 server: setup and config.
 ## DB setup

 First step is to setup the DB server, create a new DB and setup the db